 Amid the murmurs that Israel is blocking the possible sale of American F-35 stealth fighter jets to the UAE, new reports indicate that a deal might be signed between the US and UAE by December 2020.

-Reuters has learnt via its sources that the F-35 deal is expected to be formalised in time for the UAE national day, celebrated on 2nd December.
+Reuters has learned via its sources that the F-35 deal is expected to be formalized in time for the UAE national day, celebrated on 2nd December.
 With that in mind, Washington is studying ways to make Lockheed Martin’s F-35 “more visible to Israeli radar systems,” two sources told Reuters.

-Israel has been the first country to use its the stealth fighter jets in a combat mission.
-The Israeli Air Force reportedly used the F-35s during bombing campaigns in Syria and other “classified” operational theatres, all over the Middle-East.
+Israel has been the first country to use stealth fighter jets in a combat mission.
+The Israeli Air Force reportedly used the F-35s during bombing campaigns in Syria and other “classified” operational theatres, all over the Middle East.

-The report of this formalisation of F-35 deal to UAE by December comes when the Israeli Defense Minister Benny Gantz was due to meet his American counterpart Mark Esper in Washington on Tuesday.
+The report of this formalization of the F-35 deal to UAE by December comes when the Israeli Defense Minister Benny Gantz was due to meet his American counterpart Mark Esper in Washington on Tuesday.

 While the UAE embassy declined to comment, a Pentagon spokeswoman also denied commenting on the reports- citing the administerial policies.

 “As a matter of policy, the United States does not confirm or comment on proposed defense sales or transfers until they are formally notified to Congress,” the spokeswoman told Reuters.